rockdaboot/wget2/docs/wget2.md

 ### `--backups=backups`

-  Before (over)writing a file, back up an existing file by adding a .1 suffix (_1 on VMS) to the file name.
+  Before (over)writing a file, back up an existing file by adding a .1 suffix to the file name.
 Such backup files are rotated to .2, .3, and so on, up to `backups` (and lost beyond that).

 ### `-c`, `--continue`